-It’s summertime in Texas.
-The team at AC Pros hopes you find time to relax with friends and family, taking in the beautiful sunny days.
-On days when it gets a bit too sunny, you can jump in a pool or bask in the cool breeze your air conditioner provides.
+It’s summertime in Texas!
+The team at AC Pros hopes you find time to relax with friends and family, while also taking in the beautiful sunny days.
+On days when it gets a bit too sunny, make sure to take the opportunity to jump in a pool or bask in the cool breeze your air conditioner provides.

-AC takes the edge off the hot months—but its energy usage can sneak up on you.
+Your air conditioning can help to take the edge off those long hot months we have here in Austin—but its energy usage can sneak up on you.
 Cooling costs comprise about 13 percent of the average family’s energy spending per year, according to ENERGY STAR®.
 For that reason, many Austin customers want tips for reducing cooling costs.

 Luckily, there are many quick, easy ways to manage your energy use during the hottest time of the year.
 Just find a few that work well with your home needs.
 Then, incorporate them into your daily routine.